helauren42/MyCppLib/Printer/README.md

 ![alt text](imgs/custom_object_result.png)

-- A template pointer print function has been imnplemented to work with pointer to custom objects as long as the correct std::ostream operator<< overload is implemented, so that the out function can be used for polymorphism:
+### - A template print function for custom object pointers has been implemented.
+It will print the object provided the appropriate std::ostream operator<< overload is defined.
+This allows the out function to handle polymorphic objects seamlessly.

 ![alt text](imgs/nested_pointer_object.png)